 Social Links and Handles

-Definitely include @usernames or social handles for any Chinese platforms you operate.
+Definitely include usernames or links for any Chinese platforms you operate on the flyer.
 The links are often ugly – NetEase links include a string of numbers, and Weibo only looks good if you’ve set a vanity URL, which could even be different from your username.
 Best bet is to include those networks’ logos and usernames clearly.

 Download a logo pack here of all Chinese social media platforms, free for your use 😉